-Revenues of BT for the first quarter of the year was announced, which is £4.27 billion, a two percent decline on the same period last year.
+Revenues of BT for the first quarter of the year were announced, which is £4.27 billion, a two percent decline in the same period last year.
 However, profits before tax rose nine percent to £694 million.

 BT’s technical trials of ultra-fast broadband using G.fast are progressing well and they are on target to start large-scale customer trials this summer.
 BT also revealed that the operator has already signed up 100,000 mobile customers to its service provided via the EE network.

 The sign-up figure for BT’s mobile services is impressive and proves that there is strong demand among customers to take multiple digital services from one provider.
 This validates BT’s cross-selling strategy, its move back into mobile.
 With the acquisition of EE, BT will have an extensive retail footprint to showcase a wider range of services.

 BT also revealed that higher than expected take-up of fiber optic services in some areas means that the firm is returning £129 million to local authorities from previous broadband contracts that will be used to further expand roll-out projects.

 Telekom Reports Significant Growth in 5G and Fiber Deployment in Germany

 Enel Open Fiber Brings FTTH to Mazara del Vallo

 CanArctic Plans to Connect Clarenville and Iqaluit with Fiber Optic Cable